TrailerNAS/TrailerNAS.github.io/aboutme.md

 ---
 layout: page
 title: About Us
-subtitle: We are a small family on 5 Me my Wife, my 2 beautifull boys and a loveley cat
+subtitle: We are a small family on four me my wife and my 2 beautifull boys
 ---

-My name is Elvin Morales.I've work hard to get to where I am.
-I have the following abiities or certifications:
+My name is Elvin Morales.
+I have the following abilities or certifications:

 - Microsoft Excel, Word & Outlook Certification
 - Barchelor's Degree IN Information & Technologies